Natural Language Decomposition and Interpretation of Complex Utterances: Limitations

 The approach described in this paper does not condition on \emph{execution} results from intermediate steps, only generated programs themselves.
-Incorporating execution would improve the potential expressiveness of the model (\eg by allowing it to implement control flow operations conditioned on string-valued search results or other intermediate quantities themselves returned in natural language), enabling future extensions of \method{} to support an even richer space of requests.
+Incorporating execution would improve the potential expressiveness of the model (\eg by allowing it to implement control flow operations conditioned on program results or exceptions).
+Program results might themselves be natural language strings (e.g., reminders or search results), enabling future extensions of \method{} to support an even richer space of requests.
+We used pre-trained large-language models from OpenAI, through paid API access that may not be available for everyone or in the future.
+However, our experiments using LLAMA-2-70B model \cite{touvron2023llama} should be easily reproducible.
+We report and discuss several evaluation measures to check the quality of the predictions.
+One could also examine the outcome and side effects from executing the programs.
+However, lots of the queries require setting up a populated database and the outcome would vary as we execute the programs in different sandbox environments.
+Developing an evaluation setup with sandbox executions is challenging and remains an open research question.